Udit8348/RUST/README.md

 ## Cargo Commands
 - `cargo build` creates an executable in `target/debug/<package_name>`
 - use `./target/debug/<executable_name>` to run it
-- use 'cargo run` to compile and run in one command
+- use `cargo run` to compile and run in one command
+	- if our cargo TOML has multiple bins specified, then you can tell it which bin to choose using `--bin <name>` ie: `cargo run --bin calculator`
 - use `cargo check` to see if the package compiles, but does not produce an executable (usually this will be much faster than creating an executable when you are still developing your code)
 - also at this point, once you have installed rust, you are OS agnostic since the CLI commands are the same for all OS
 - when you are ready, you can compile with optimizations for a faster release build `cargo build --release`
 - use `cargo doc --open` to generate documentation for the deps you are using
 	- this will create docs locally, so you should gitignore the `/target` folder

+## Manually Compiling
+- `rustc` compile rust code into machine code

 ## TOML
 "Tom's Obvious Minimal Language"
 - `[]` are section headings